lnx66/agents-for-openbb/README.md

 <img width="726" src="https://openbb-assets.s3.us-east-1.amazonaws.com/docs/custom_copilot/local_function_calling_example.png" alt="Local Function Calling Example">

+To add a local function call to your custom agent, you must define a function that can be called by the LLM powering your custom agent, and then add that function to the `functions` argument of the `OpenBBAgent` object.

+In the example above, we add a function that returns a list of random stout beers.

 A few important things to note:
 - The function must be an `async` function.
 - The function must be type-hinted.